Open-Attestation/open-attestation-cli/README.md

 Monitor the response time for batched documents wrapping.

-The Default command will test with 2 batched documents in 1 iteration.
+The Default command will testing: 2 documents without base64 image in 1 iteration.
 ```
 npm run benchmark
 ```